From Salmon Output to DEGs in Python with PyDESeq2

 Multifactor designs

-If MultiQC from Blog 3 or the PCA from a previous analysis showed a batch effect, add batch to the design.
+If MultiQC from the QC step or the PCA from a previous analysis showed a batch effect, add batch to the design.
 The formulaic syntax matches R.

 # Multifactor design: control for batch, test conditiondds_multi = DeseqDataSet( counts = counts_filtered, metadata = metadata, design = "~ batch + condition", # batch is the covariate inference = inference,)dds_multi.deseq2()The last term in the formula is the tested variable. ~ batch + condition tests the condition effect after adjusting for batch.